Eccleshill, Bradford: Church history

 and this was consecrated in 1848.

-It was designed in a vertical Gothic style with a spire, however the spire was removed in circa 1971 when the stonework began crumbling.
+It was designed in a vertical Gothic style with a spire, however, the spire was removed circa 1971 when the stonework began crumbling.

 The ecclesiastical parish of Eccleshill takes in Greengates, and Apperley Bridge south of the River Aire.

 Industrial, commercial and transport history

 The quarrying, pottery, spinning and weaving industries have been located in the area for some time but only quarrying remains today.

 Wool and mills

 Eccleshill has a number of mills.

 The Old Mill on Victoria Road was a woollen mill built in 1800 but was destroyed by fire in 1816.

 The present building on the site is dated 1863 although parts of it date back to the early 1800s.

 On the other side of Victoria Road from the Old Mill is a row of houses and street once known as Dobby Row - a dobby being a type of cloth, a type of loom or part of an early form of weaving loom taking its name from a corruption of the words 'draw boy' - a weaving assistant.

 In around 1816 Union Mill on Harrogate Road was constructed for the manufacture of woollens.